kubevirt/kubevirt.github.io/_posts/2020-05-25-SELinux-from-basics-to-KubeVirt.md

 ## The SELinux standard Reference Policy

-Since SELinux policies are whitelists, a setup running with the above policy would not be allowed to do anything, except for that test program.
+Since SELinux policies are allow lists, a setup running with the above policy would not be allowed to do anything, except for that test program.

 A policy for an entire Linux distribution as seen in the wild is made of millions of lines, which wouldn't be practical to write and maintain on a per-distribution basis.